learnable-content/contributor-documentation/README.md

-# contributor-documentation
+# Contributor Documentation
 A place for all guides and documentation required for contributor, teaching assistants and course helpers.

 # Contributors
 - What we’re like
-- Pitching an Idea
+- Pitching an idea
 - Screencasts
    - What are they?
    - What’s our process